Robyn Denny: Personal life

 Robyn Denny married the British watercolour artist Anna Teasdale, whom he met at St Martin's School of Art, in 1953.
 The couple had two children, Dominic and Lucy.
 The marriage was dissolved in 1975.
 His youngest son, Ned, was born during his long-term relationship with the art restoration expert Katharine Reid.
 He married Marjorie Abela in 1995, and divided his time between his homes in London and France.

 Death

-Robyn Denny died on 20 May 2014 at his home in France at the age of 83.
+Robyn Denny died on 20 May 2014 in France at the age of 83.